guilhermelopesmartins/guilhermelopesmartins/README.md

 ### 🚀 About Me

-I have over two years of experience in software development, working with **C#**, **.NET**, **JavaScript**, **SQL Server**, **PostgreSQL**, and **SAPUI5**.
-I'm proficient in both front-end and back-end technologies and have a knack for improving systems and refactoring code for better performance.
+I have over two years of experience in software development, having worked at **BR GAAP**, where I developed and maintained systems using **C#**, **.NET**, **JavaScript**, **SQL Server**, **PostgreSQL**, and **SAPUI5**.
+During this time, I worked across both front-end and back-end layers, focusing on system improvements, performance optimization, and code refactoring to enhance scalability and maintainability.

+Currently, I work as **IT Coordinator at USA Containers**, where I develop and maintain systems using **Python**, **FastAPI**, **Tortoise ORM**, **Vue.js**, and **JavaScript**.
+My responsibilities include integrating APIs, working with **AWS Lambda functions**, integrating our platform with third-party APIs, and handling daily operational and technical tasks.
+I am also responsible for designing and maintaining **automations in GoHighLevel (GHL)**, ensuring efficient workflows and process reliability across the company.

-Currently, I am a developer at **Cumorah Academy**, where I’ve built an API in Python, configured Linux servers, and optimized processes, achieving a **94% reduction in analysis time**.
-I thrive in collaborative environments and enjoy mentoring new developers and contributing to Scrum teams.
+Previously, I worked as a developer at **Cumorah Academy**, where I built a Python-based API, configured and maintained Linux servers, and optimized internal processes—achieving a **94% reduction in analysis time**.
+I thrive in collaborative environments, enjoy mentoring developers, and actively contribute to agile teams following the **Scrum framework**.

 **Fun Fact:** I started programming at 14 and haven’t stopped since!